Senior Specialist in Science and Teacher Education

 Prior to joining the American Museum of Natural History’s Education Division, Dr. Julie Contino taught high school Earth Science and Living Environment in upstate New York as well as in New York City.
 She has taught elementary science and has supervised elementary school teachers in teaching science in their classrooms.
 Dr. Contino has developed and instructed courses for teachers at the American Museum of Natural History both in-person and online.
 Her research interests include standards, classroom practice, and student assessment in Earth Science education in New York State.

-- Anderson, O. R. & Contino, J. (in press, 2012).
+- Anderson, O. R. & Contino, J. (2013).
 The role of visualization in conceptual learning and conceptual change.
 In K. D. Finson and J. E. Pederson (Eds.), Visual data and their use in science education.
 Charlotte, NC: Information Age Publishing.

 - Contino, J. (2012).
 A case study of the alignment between curriculum and assessment in the New York State Earth Science standards-based system.
 Journal of Science Education and Technology, DOI 10.1007/s10956-012-9376-x

 - Contino, J. (2011).
 An analysis of the New York State Earth Science curriculum with respect to standards, classroom practices, and the Regents examination.
 Dissertation Abstracts International.